-A company offering independent retailers alternative toilet tissues to the premium priced brands in the market
+A company offering independent retailers alternative toilet tissues with competitive prices

 In 1997 Montagu led the £145 million (€232 million) buyout of AM Paper Group.
 This deal highlighted how Montagu can work with the owners of a private business to realise wealth for its founders and provide an appropriate funding package to enable significant investment in plant and machinery.

 AM Paper was founded in 1983 by Alan Murphy, as CEO and principal shareholder, and Steve Sealey, when they purchased a second hand machine for converting parent reels in to toilet tissue.
 The company's strategy was originally to offer the independent retailer and cash and carry trade value for money toilet tissue as an alternative to the premium priced branded product that dominated the market at that time.

 A major breakthrough came in the early 1990's when, following the arrival of new entrants in the retail market, the major UK supermarkets required an economy own label product.
 This new demand provided further opportunities for AM Paper which continued to invest and grow.
 Over the next few years AM Paper and other own label suppliers improved the quality of their offering to match that of the branded manufacturers.

 During 1997 AM Paper had the opportunity to further enhance its capabilities and also its relationship with the large multiples by constructing a new mill using Through Air Dried ('TAD') technology, a state-of-the-art technology that was unique in the UK private label market.
 This would provide a step change in AM Paper's growth but required substantial capital investment.